lestrrat/lestrrat/README.md

 ### Hi there 👋

+Go/Perl hacker, but really jack of all trades.
+20+ years coding, father of three beautiful boys.
+Fluent in English, Japanese, and some Portuguese.
+Conference organizer, wannabe video producer.

 <!--
 **lestrrat/lestrrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.